Cambridge-ICCS/FTorch/README.md

     cd build
     cmake .. -DCMAKE_BUILD_TYPE=Release
     ```
     If building on Windows you will need to add `-G "NMake Makefiles"` to the `cmake` command.
+Also you will need to load the
+    intel fortran compilers using `setvars.bat` which is found in the Intel compiler install directory.

     The following table of CMake options are available to be passed as arguments to `cmake` through `-D<Option>=<Value>`.
     It is likely that you will need to provide at least `CMAKE_PREFIX_PATH`.